ASFHyP3/hyp3-docs/docs/guides/rtc_product_guide.md

 #### Pixel Spacing

 The **resolution** parameter sets the pixel spacing of the output images.
-Users have the option to set a pixel spacing of either 30 meters or 10 meters.
+Users have the option to set a pixel spacing of 30, 20, or 10 meters.

-The 30-m product has a much smaller file size, and is easier to work with for large areas of interest.
-The 10-m product provides much more detail of surface features, but is a much larger file.
+- The 30-m product has a much smaller file size, and is easier to work with for large areas of interest.
+It generally aligns with the native resolution of the DEM used for RTC processing.
+- The 10-m product provides much more detail of surface features, and is closer to the native resolution of the source Sentinel-1 data.
+The file sizes are also much larger than those of the 30-m products.
+- The 20-m product may be a good compromise between the native resolution of the source SAR imagery and the source DEM, as well as having a file size intermediate to the 10-m and 30-m products.

 Refer to the [Pixel Spacing](#pixel-spacing "Jump to Pixel Spacing section in document") section for more information.
-Note that the source Sentinel-1 imagery and the DEM are the same for both of these options.
+Note that the source Sentinel-1 imagery and the source DEM used for RTC processing are the same regardless of the option selected for the output pixel spacing.

 #### DEM Name